gokceoguzerenler/cis530_sp2021/term-project.md

 * You should submit your code for the baseline system.
 You should also submit a README file explaining how to run it, and reporting its performance on your dev and test set, according to your evaluation metric.
 * A link to your draft slides for your final presentation.

+This milestone is worth 5% of the grade.

 <a name="milestone-4"></a>
 # Milestone 4